 The Bible says that Jesus will free you from everything.
 So if we are not free, what is the problem?
-The problem is that we still choose to plug in to the gray.
+The problem is that we still choose to plug in to the gray instead of into the light (white).
 Are our everyday habits border line sin and border line activities which we know from past experience will lead us back to addiction sooner or later?

 Instead we need to “fight” to live in the light.
 Let’s look at someone who is fighting to live in the light.
 Adrian listens to 5 chapters of the New Testament every day.
 Spends a fair amount of time in prayer every morning and evening.
 Spreads the gospel to every messed up friend possible.
+(If friends with your old habit are influencing you instead of you helping them.
+You must still stay away from them).
 Works to increase in love every day.
 Tries to up the standards as often as possible.

 Adrian is fighting to live in the light.
 Working to unplug from bad friends who reject living right and bad TV (what do you need to unplug from)?